graded-type-theory/graded-type-theory/README.lagda.md

 the two libraries above, so links (which are up-to-date at the time of writing) to their licences are included above.

-The licence for this project can be found in the file @LICENSE@.
+The licence for this project can be found in the file `LICENSE`.

 ## Type-checking

-To type-check everything in the formalisation, including this file, you can run the following command (assuming that @agda@ refers to a suitable version of Agda set up with a suitable version of its standard library):
+To type-check everything in the formalisation, including this file, you can run the following command (assuming that `agda` refers to a suitable version of Agda set up with a suitable version of its standard library):
 ```sh
 agda Everything.agda
 ```
-The file @graded-type-theory.agda-lib@ includes the flag `--safe`, which disallows things like postulates, turning off the termination checker, and so on.
+The file `graded-type-theory.agda-lib` includes the flag `--safe`, which disallows things like postulates, turning off the termination checker, and so on.